loda-lang/loda-programs/programs/oeis/list4.md

 * [A208376](http://oeis.org/A208376) ([program](208/A208376.asm)): Number of n X 5 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
 * [A208377](http://oeis.org/A208377) ([program](208/A208377.asm)): Number of n X 6 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
 * [A208378](http://oeis.org/A208378) ([program](208/A208378.asm)): Number of n X 7 0..1 arrays avoiding 0 0 0 and 1 1 1 horizontally and 0 0 1 and 1 0 1 vertically.
+* [A208402](http://oeis.org/A208402) ([program](208/A208402.asm)): Number of n X 2 0..3 arrays with new values 0..3 introduced in row major order and no element equal to more than two of its immediate leftward or upward or right-upward antidiagonal neighbors.
 * [A208428](http://oeis.org/A208428) ([program](208/A208428.asm)): Number of n X 2 0..2 arrays with new values 0..2 introduced in row major order and no element equal to any knight-move neighbor (colorings ignoring permutations of colors).
 * [A208528](http://oeis.org/A208528) ([program](208/A208528.asm)): Number of permutations of n>1 having exactly 3 points P on the boundary of their bounding square.
 * [A208529](http://oeis.org/A208529) ([program](208/A208529.asm)): Number of permutations of n > 1 having exactly 2 points on the boundary of their bounding square.